Tratamientos

 1. In cases of loss of a single molar

-2. When a crown is also indicated on the tooth to be used as an abutment
+2. When a crown is also indicated for the tooth that will serve as the abutment

-3. In uncooperative patients, since these patients will remove removable retainers and will not use them
+3. In uncooperative patients, since these patients will remove their removable retainers and will not use them

 4. Imminent eruption of several teeth